A new conservative Supreme Court justice could boost religious rights at the cost of LGBTQ protections

 Sharon McGowan, legal director of the LGBTQ civil rights organization Lambda Legal, said the group was particularly concerned about one of Trump’s top picks to replace Ginsburg, Amy Coney Barrett.
 When Barrett was nominated for the Seventh Circuit Court of Appeals in 2017, Lambda Legal wrote a letter opposing her nomination, citing her decision to deliver a lecture paid for by the conservative Christian organization Alliance Defending Freedom as well as a letter she signed publicly supporting “marriage and family founded on the indissoluble commitment of a man and a woman."

 While the landmark 2015 Supreme Court case Obergefell v.
-Hodges established a constitutional right to same-sex marriage, Lambda Legal continues to litigate cases involving the rights of gay couples, including the citizenship rights of children born abroad to same-sex U.S. citizen couples and the right to survivor’s benefits for surviving same-sex partners who were barred from marrying due to state marriage bans.
+Hodges established a constitutional right to same-sex marriage, Lambda Legal continues to litigate cases involving the rights of gay couples, including the citizenship rights of children born abroad to same-sex U.S. citizen couples and the right to survivor’s benefits for surviving same-sex partners who were barred from marrying as a result of state marriage bans.

 In his Obergefell opinion, Roberts said the decision created “serious questions about religious liberty,” and courts are still ruling on cases on what to do when LGBTQ rights bump up against religious protections.